sol-magic/sol-magic/README.md

 ## A Few things about me

-- 💻 I'm a Software Engineer, from Georgia 📍
 - 🕸️ I love Solana and other blockchains(Eth, Btc, Sui, Cardano)
 - 🤝 I like to meet people similar to me
 - 🏏 I like to play and watch football in free time